aahedi/RSS-Feed/README.md

 A string format of how you want your info to display with markup.
 Denote each field with handlebars-like notation, {{key}}.

 #### descFunc
-###### Type: boolean/function
+###### Type: function
 Use this to do additional modifications to the description text.
 For instance, Wordpress may inject unwanted words or characters that need to be omitted or replaced, or maybe you want to have a character limit implemented.
-This must return a string value. *(default: false)*.
+This must return a string value. *(default: null)*.

 #### logData
 ###### Type: boolean